brndnmtthws/vault-dcos/README.md

-# Vault on DCOS
+# Vault on DC/OS

-This is an example of how to run [HashiCorp's Vault](https://github.com/hashicorp/vault) on DCOS.
+This is an example of how to run [HashiCorp's Vault](https://github.com/hashicorp/vault) on DC/OS.
 By default, it's configured in HA mode with ZooKeeper as the backend.

-## Running on DCOS
+## Running on DC/OS

 ### Step 1: Launch Vault server
 Save the following JSON as `vault.json`: